 We will have regard to the guidance on clinically extremely vulnerable individuals.

 We will consider if the coronavirus (COVID-19) education contingency framework offers more opportunities for staff to work at home, given reduced numbers of students on site and the use of remote education for students scheduled to be at home.

+School meals

-School meals The school will provide meal options for all pupils who are in school and meals will be available free of charge to pupils who meet the free school meals eligibility criteria.
-We will also continue to provide free school meals via the voucher scheme for eligible pupils who are not attending school where they: are self-isolating have had symptoms or a positive test result themselves are a close contact of someone who has coronavirus (COVID-19) are not attending as a result of implementation of local restrictions advised by government Staff with sanitation duties Cleaning staff and caretakers Risk from environmental exposure, exposure to persons, transmission from touching contaminated objects Risk from spilled fluids The minimum PPE should be worn when cleaning an area where a person with possible or confirmed coronavirus has been following the cleaning in non-health care settings guidance.
-Staff should wash their hands with warm soapy water for a minimum of 20 seconds.
-On arrival at work after each cleaning operation and disposal of materials and again prior to leaving work.
-Staff should avoid touching their face, nose and eyes.
-8 Needed for environmental exposure: Ready supply of suitable wipes, safe method of disposing of used wipes, regular hand washing, i.e. before and after tasks
+The school will provide meal options for all pupils who are in school and meals will be available free of charge to pupils who meet the free school meals eligibility criteria.

+T We will also continue to provide free school meals via the voucher scheme for eligible pupils who are not attending school where they: scrience for engine pupils who are not attending school where they. are self-isolating have had symptoms or a positive test result themselves are a close contact of someone who has coronavirus (COVID- 19) are not attending as a result of implementation of local and the second by second part and the secon restrictions advised by government Staff with sanitation duties The minimum PPE should be worn when cleaning an area where a 8 Needed for Cleaning staff and caretakers person with possible or confirmed coronavirus has been following the environmental exposure: Risk from environmental cleaning in non-health care settings guidance.
+Ready supply of suitable exposure, exposure to persons, wipes, safe method of transmission from touching Staff should wash their hands with warm soapy water for a minimum disposing of used wipes, contaminated objects of 20 seconds.
+On arrival at work after each cleaning operation and regular hand washing, i.e. before and after tasks Risk from spilled fluids disposal of materials and again prior to leaving work. before and after tasks Nisk from spined fluids Staff should avoid touching their face, nose and eyes.
+Where contractors maybe visiting school premises such operations will be assessed in advance by the head teacher or a member of the Senior Management Team to determine whether such work is essential.
+In cases where work is essential a separate risk assessment will be conducted and communicated for each such operation.
+Staff should clean regularly touched surfaces, such as door handles and railings, regularly with disinfectant wipes, or a disposable cloth and warm soapy water or normal disinfectant products (e.g. Dettol spray).
+Apply 2 metre social distancing and all other PHE precautions (this includes inside vehicles)
-Document ref. no:

-Risk Assessment Form